CAA Arena: History

 In summer 2016, it was reported that the Ottawa Senators were considering moving their American Hockey League affiliate, then known as the Binghamton Senators, to Yardmen Arena for the 2017–18 AHL season.
 Upgrades would have to be made to accommodate an AHL franchise including repairing the boards, the floor refrigeration system, and increasing the arena's capacity.
 The transfer was confirmed in September 2016, after Belleville City Council approved a $20.5 million upgrade to the arena.
 The upgrades included an increase in capacity, a new NHL-sized rink, new home team dressing room, new refrigeration system, new score clock, new washrooms and a new public entrance and in effect lead to a rebuilding of the arena.
 The Belleville Senators agreed to a lease for eight years.
 The team played their first month of the 2017–18 AHL season on the road and opened their inaugural season at the Yardmen Arena on November 1, 2017, to a sold out crowd.

-On September 19, 2018, the Senators sold the naming rights of the arena and it became officially known as CAA Arena for the 2018–19 season.
+On September 19, 2018, the Senators sold the naming rights to the arena and it became officially known as CAA Arena for the 2018–19 season.
 The naming rights contract is for seven years.

+Quinte Sports and Wellness Centre

+As well as the CAA Arena, the City of Belleville operates three other, smaller arenas for ice hockey teams and rentals.